 TO THE HOME PAGE OF AMATEUR RADIO STATION N3SL

 At that point in time, I had only 128 countries confirmed on phone, so I dusted off the mic and began working SSB.
 By April 2003, I had confirmed 9BDXCC, 9BWAZ, 9BWAS, and had achieved Honor Roll on CW, RTTY, and SSB.
-With the surprise activation of VU4 in December 2004, I finally had worked them all - a goal I often thought impossible to attain.
+With the surprise activation of VU4 in December 2004, I finally had them all - a goal I often thought impossible to attain.
+In July 2016, J79XE provided #100 on 6 meters (took 4 years from Iowa) for 10BDXCC; and in August 2016 OH1ND provided #101 on 6m AND #3000 for the DX Challenge.

 While reaching "Top of the Honor Roll" certainly was a challenge, the highlight of my ham career was my participation in the 2001 3B6RF expedition.
 I have a page devoted to it here, and you can visit the official web page as well.